In this post, we discuss common usage of bash trap to ensure proper cleanup operations in Bash scripts.

 There are probably different shell variants on different operating systems which do not always work that way.

-examples lies in when someone copies and uses the code directly from the web, without understanding how it works.
+The problem of those trap examples lies in when someone copies and uses the code directly from the web, without understanding how it works.

-steps executed twice, once for the signal such as TERM
+Listing multiple signals can make the cleanup steps executed twice, once for the signal such as TERM and once for EXIT, as shown in the modified experiment below.

 Not all cleanup steps could be and should be executed twice.